adonisjs/v5-docs/content/cookbooks/migrating-to-vite.md

 - Create a basic `vite.config.ts` file in the root of your project.
 - Create a `resources/js/app.ts` file.
 This file will be the entry point of your application.
 - Install the required dependencies :
-  - `vite` Obviously.
+  - `vite`
-  - `@adonisjs/vite-plugin-adonis`: Plugin for vite that bridges the gap between AdonisJS and Vite.
+  - `@adonisjs/vite-plugin-adonis`: Plugin for vite bridging the gap between AdonisJS and Vite.

 :::note
 Depending on your project, you might need to install other vite plugins.
 Like `@vitejs/plugin-vue` for Vue.js projects or `@vitejs/plugin-react` for React projects.